 ACARA is responsible for collecting, managing, analysing, evaluating and reporting statistical and related information about educational outcomes.

-This includes the development of national key performance measures for reporting the performance of Australian schooling.
-ACARA has developed and education ministers have approved the Measurement Framework for Schooling in Australia 2015 (PDF 272 kb), which lists and defines these measures for national reporting from the 2020 reporting year.
+This includes the development of national key performance measures (KPMs) for reporting the performance of Australian schooling.
+ACARA developed and education ministers approved the Measurement Framework for Schooling in Australia 2020 (1.3MB), which lists and defines these measures for national reporting from the 2020 reporting year.
 The 2020 edition of the measurement framework is the first to address the Alice Springs (Mparntwe) Education Declaration.

 ACARA publishes the annual National Report on Schooling in Australia on behalf of Australian education ministers, meeting as the Education Council.

-The National Report on Schooling in Australia 2013 is the fifth report on progress towards the Melbourne Declaration on Educational Goals for Young Australians (PDF 8978 kb) and the Council of Australian Governments (COAG) National Education Agreement (PDF 502 kb).
+The National Report on Schooling in Australia 2019 is the eleventh report on progress towards the Melbourne Declaration on Educational Goals for Young Australians.

-The report specifically addresses education ministers’ Commitment to Action in the eight interrelated areas identified in the Melbourne Declaration by summarising national initiatives and achievements in terms of these areas.
-It also reports on the nationally agreed key performance measures for student achievement, participation and attainment and provides statistics on school and staff numbers as well as student enrolments, attendance, progression, achievement and attainment.
+The report specifically addresses education ministers’ Commitment to Action in the eight interrelated areas identified in the Melbourne Declaration by summarising national initiatives and achievements in these areas.
+It also reports on the nationally agreed key performance measures for student participation, achievement and attainment, and provides statistics on school and staff numbers, student enrolments and school funding.

-The 2013 report is available in PDF format, with the Additional Statistics compendium as a separate PDF or Excel document.
-The National Report on Schooling in Australia 2009, 2010, 2011 and 2012 are also published on the ACARA website.
-View previous reports (1989–2008) on the SCSEEC website.
+The National Report on Schooling in Australia from 2009 are also published on the ACARA website.
+Access previous reports (1989–2008) here.

 ACARA is also responsible for collecting data from schools for the purpose of accountability and reporting, research and analysis, and resource allocation.
-Information on individual schools was published for the first time on the My School website in January 2010.
+Since 2010, information on individual schools has been published on the My School website.

-ACARA also publishes the national reports for the National Assessment Program – literacy and numeracy (NAPLAN) and for the National Assessment Program sample assessments.
-These reports can be viewed on ACARA’s National Assessment Program (NAP) website.
+ACARA publishes the national reports for the National Assessment Program – literacy and numeracy (NAPLAN) and for the National Assessment Program sample assessments.
+These reports and information on them are available on ACARA’s National Assessment Program (NAP) website.